open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/automatic/_index.md

 from .NET applications and services to observability backends without having to modify their source code.

-To learn how to manually instrument your service or app code, see [Manual instrumentation](../manual).
+To learn how to manually instrument your service or application code, see [Manual instrumentation](../manual).

 ## Compatibility